 Daily Record infographics

-The Hays County Local Health Department recorded two COVID-19 fatalities and 917new cases in its weekly report as the positivity rate sits at 28%.
+The Hays County Local Health Department recorded six COVID-19 fatalities and 909 new cases in its weekly report as the positivity rate continues to hover near 30%.

 The Hays County Local Health Department currently reports COVID-19 data in alignment with how the Centers for Disease Control and Prevention calculates whether a community has a high, medium or low transmission.